Ravenbrook/jill/readme.txt

 cod), and downloads the .cod file onto an attached device (ant load).

-Currently the "ant load" target builds the METestMIDlet which is a midlet that runs all the tests that run on JME, and also JiliShell which is an interactive interpreter.
+Currently the "ant load" target builds the METestMIDlet which is a midlet that runs the same set of tests that "ant test" runs; all of these should run on JME; "ant load" also builds JiliShell which is an interactive interpreter.

 If you wish to incorporate Jili into your own software then you'll have